 Amalie is a dramatic soprano, her daughter Charitas a lyric mezzo.

 A spinto tenor and a baritone cover two roles each.

 The vocal lines are sometimes spiky, the harmonic idiom sometimes confronting, often a kind of expanded tonality.

 The make-up of the modest-sized orchestra is unusual but not outlandish.

 There is one open built set, representing several locations.

 All the action takes place ‘in Charitas’s head’.

-Dates were pencilled in but then State Opera went broke.
+Dates were pencilled in but then State Opera fell into financial difficulties.

 In 1988 the reorganised company workshopped two-thirds of the piece in its rehearsal studio.
 Belinda Matonti sang Amalie, Wendy Hopkins played Charitas.
 The men were Bill Bamford and John Greene.
 David Kram conducted it and blocked it out.
 The workshop was agreed a success.
 David suggested where some tweaking might be considered.

 It hasn’t been revised for the composer was occupied with other projects.
 It has not been performed.
 The score is hand-written.